Endurance racing news, stories, and analysis

 Peugeot almost achieved redemption at La Sarthe, after their heartbreak in the previous running in 2010, which saw all four retire at various intervals throughout the race.
 They won the race in 2009, but weren't able to repeat this in the following two years, against the might of the Joest-run Audi team.

-2011 Le Mans winners Benoit Treyuler, Andre Lotterer and Marcel Fassler with race engineer Leena Gard – Credit: © Ferdi Kräling Motorsport-Bild GmbH
+2011 Le Mans winners Benoit Treyuler, Andre Lotterer and Marcel Fassler with race engineer Leena Gade – Credit: © Ferdi Kräling Motorsport-Bild GmbH

 They were in the fight for the lead but the race ended with an all-Audi podium, and Peugeot nearly claimed victory.